heystraightedge/launch/README.md

 ## STR Token

 The native token of the Straightedge network is known as STR.
 The smallest denomination of STR is called `astr`.
-There are `10^18` astr in 1 STR.
-The SI prefix for `10^-18` is called "atto", thus `astr` is short for `atto-STR`.
+There are `10^18` astr in 1 STR and the SI prefix for `10^-18` is called "atto", thus `astr` is short for `atto-STR`.
 It also sounds like "astro", a fitting name for Straightedge as a Cosmic Smart Contracting platform.

 The initial supply of the STR token is 5 billion STR.
 Of this, 90% is distributed based on the participation from the Edgeware lockdrop, modified to ignore signals from deployers of contracts.
 Further details about this matter can be found in [this blog post](https://medium.com/straightedge/on-the-straightedge-genesis-block-d073e78b9b02).